nosklo/ds4drv-cemuhook/README.rst

 ======
-ds4drv - epigramx fork for correct yaw axis multiplier
+ds4drv for Cemu hook- epigramx fork for correct yaw axis multiplier
 ======

 ds4drv is a Sony DualShock 4 userspace driver for Linux.